John McAfee's MGT revises D-Vasive deal, shares surge 40 percent

-SAN FRANCISCO MGT Capital Investments (MGT.A) surged 40 percent on Tuesday after it said it was revising its plan to acquire anti-virus software pioneer John McAfee's D-Vasive.
+SAN FRANCISCO (Reuters) - MGT Capital Investments MGT.A surged 40 percent on Tuesday after it said it was revising its plan to acquire anti-virus software pioneer John McAfee's D-Vasive.

 MGT said that under a new deal structure, it was terminating its asset purchase agreement and instead will license technology from D-Vasive, and make McAfee its chief executive as planned.
 MGT also plans to change its name to "John McAfee Global Technologies, Inc."